MegaMosquito/magritte/README.md

 **5.**  Permanently mount the disk

 **NOTE**: To make the mount permanent, you must edit the system `/etc/fstab` file.
 This is a key component of your Linux system.
 If you make an error in editing this file you may render your system unbootable.
 It is strongly recommended that you make a complete system backup before you begin, in case you need to revert to that backup.
-There is a recipe above that will enable you to create a snapshow of an entire disk in an "**.img**" file.
+There is a recipe above that will enable you to create a snapshot of an entire disk in an "**.img**" file.
 You could do that and save the file somewhere else (off this machine) before you begin.
 It is also wise to make a copy of this file before you make changes.
-Then you most likely can rescue an unbootable system by mounting it on another Linux host and restoring this file from your coriginal copy.
+Then you most likely can rescue an unbootable system by mounting it on another Linux host and restoring this file from your original copy.

 To begin, take a look at your `/etc/fstab` file, and create a copy of the original.
 E.g.: